rmuif/web/CONTRIBUTING.md

 # Contribution Guidelines

-Welcome to the first step of your journey to become a contributor for RMUIF!
-This is a big project and we need all the help we can get.
-The template’s main goal is to provide a starting-point for apps that is secure, fast, and pleasing to the eye.
-It is important to take these rudimentary points into consideration when contributing to RMUIF.
+Welcome to the first step of your journey to becoming a contributor to RMUIF!
+This project is significant, and we need all the help we can get.

+The app’s primary goal is to provide a starting point for apps that is secure, fast, and pleasing to the eye.
+It is necessary to consider these rudimentary points when contributing to RMUIF.

 ## Code of Conduct

-There is no Code of Conduct.
-Use common-sense when interacting with people in this project, there is _really_ nothing else to be said.
+There is none.
+Use common sense when interacting with people in this project; there is nothing else to be said.

-## Creating an issue
+## Submitting an issue

-There are some rules you need to follow to speed up the process of reporting and triaging issues.
-For example, if you do not follow the bug report template when reporting a bug, there’s a chance that it will be deprioritized or dismissed.
+There are some rules you need to abide by to speed up the process of reporting and triaging issues.
+For example, if you don’t follow the bug report template when reporting a bug, there’s a chance that it’s deprioritized or dismissed.

 ### Reporting a bug

-If you’ve found a bug with the project itself, use the [Report a bug](https://github.com/rmuif/web/issues/new?template=bug_report.md) template when creating an issue on GitHub.
-Following the template will help contributors to more easily identify the bug and fix it.
+If you’ve found a bug within the project, use the Report a bug template when submitting an issue on GitHub.
+Following the template helps contributors to identify the bug and fix it more easily.

 Bug reports that don’t follow the template might be dismissed, edited, and deprioritized.

-### Suggesting a feature
+### Requesting a feature

-Is something missing from the project that you want to see in the next version?
-Create an issue using the [Request a feature](https://github.com/rmuif/web/issues/new?template=feature_request.md) template and we’ll consider it.
+Is something missing from the project that you want to see added in the next version?
+Create an issue using the Request a feature template, and we’ll consider it.

 Again, following the template is paramount to getting your issue prioritized.

 ### Something else

-The issue tracker on GitHub is currently only supporting the templates above and should not be used for anything else.
-If you’ve got an inquiry that does not fit the template, use the [Discord server](https://discord.gg/5Ann5C3).
-This is the main channel for external communication and the quickest way to get help as we’re very active on there.
+The issue tracker on GitHub is currently only supporting the templates above and not for anything else.

+If you’ve got an inquiry that does not fit the template, use the Discord server.
+That is the primary channel for external communication and the quickest way to get help as we’re very active on there.
-If we receive multiple inquiries concerning the same category, we might add it as a template on GitHub.
-If you think a template is missing, don’t hesitate contacting us and we’ll consider adding it.

-## Creating a pull request
+## Submitting a pull request

-Pull requests are always welcome, given that they fix a sensible issue or add something relevant.
-In most cases, it’s recommended an issue is created first before creating a pull request, that way we can discuss it further and manage it more easily.
-Also, if an issue is closed before a pull request is submitted, we won’t waste anyone’s time.
+Pull requests are always welcome, however trivial, given that they correct a sensible issue or add something relevant to the project.

-### Use the `develop` branch

-The `master` branch contains the production ready version of RMUIF, i.e. the latest released version of the template.
-The final step of the release process is to merge `release` into `master`.
-Therefore, development in all forms, must take place in the `develop` branch.
+We recommend submitting an issue before a pull request.

+### Branch your work

+The master branch contains the latest released version of the template and not used for development.
+Instead, it would be best if you targeted the develop branch.
+It holds the code for the next version.

+We recommend creating a feature branch based on the develop branch as per the Gitflow workflow.

 ### Code style

-We use [Prettier]() when developing RMUIF.
-It is important that the code you commit follows Prettier, we have setup hooks for styling your code when you create a commit, you should be fine already but if the code is not properly formatted, we will not accept it into RMUIF.
+All JavaScript projects maintained by RMUIF use the opinionated code formatting tool called Prettier.

+Prettier automatically formats commits in the develop branch.
+We won’t accept code that is not formatted by Prettier.

 ### Peer-reviewed design

-Whenever a PR changes something related to the design and structure of the app, it will take some time to review it.
-We will try to adhere to Material Design principles in all cases, except for when the specification is incomplete for that particular case.
-In such cases, we will rely on our own experience and knowledge of design to try and stay as true as can be to Material Design.
+Whenever a pull request changes the design and structure of the app, additional time is required to review it.
+We try to adhere to the Material Design specifications except for when it is incomplete.
+In such cases, we rely on our own experience and knowledge of design to try and stay as accurate as can be to Material Design principles.